 });

-// ❌ Compile error: invalid property name
+// ❌ Compile error: wrong parameter name

 const result = await client.catalog.listProducts({